Guide for Integrators and Exchanges

 Transaction Validity Window

-The blockchain has a ~2 hours validity window, just like PoW did, meaning that a transaction is valid to be included in a block within that timeframe after the transaction's validity start height.
+The blockchain has a ~2 hours validity window, meaning that a transaction is valid to be included in a block within that timeframe after the transaction's validity start height.
 If a transaction is not included within this window, it becomes invalid and will be rejected by the network.

 Transaction Failure